-Samantha holds a Ph.D. in Women’s, Gender, and Sexuality Studies with a certificate in Psychoanalytic Studies from Emory University, where she was the recipient of a George W. Woodruff Fellowship.
-Her scholarly writing has been published in Feminist Theory and Loading: The Journal of the Canadian Game Studies Association.
-In 2013, she received the John Money Fellowship for Scholars of Sexology from the Kinsey Institute for Research in Sex, Gender, and Reproduction at Indiana University in Bloomington.
-In 2014, she was honored with an Unsung Heroine Award from the Center for Women at Emory and with the Transgender Advocate of the Year Award from Emory’s Office of LGBT Life.
+Samantha holds a Ph.D. in Women’s, Gender, and Sexuality Studies with a certificate in Psychoanalytic Studies from Emory University, where she received a George W. Woodruff Fellowship.
+In 2013, she received the John Money Fellowship for Scholars of Sexology from the Kinsey Institute at Indiana University in Bloomington.

 When not working on her next book, Samantha co-hosts the You Should See The Other Guy podcast and writes a newsletter called Get Lost.
 She is an alpaca enthusiast and her love of The Bachelor knows no bounds.